andreicalin-georgescu/InfraBox/README.md

 - ✅ Uses `black` auto-formatting for consistent standards in pre-commit and CI
 - ✅ Uses `ruff` linting for optimized code quality checks in pre-commit and CI
 - ✅ Uses `bandit` static analysis for security analysis in pre-commit and CI
+- ✅ Uses `pytest` testing framework for unit and integration testing in CI
+- ✅ Uses `pytest-cov` coverage analysis for generating test coverage reports locally in HTML format

 ### 📌 DevSecOps Best Practices Followed